 Notes of Guidance for Authors

 Please read these carefully before you submit a proposal.
 If you follow the Notes of Guidance, that will increase the likelihood that your proposal will be accepted, and it will make the publishing process quicker and more efficient.
+Please note that we make no charge to publish.

 1. Topic scope - Ethics International Press takes a deliberately broad approach to the field.
 We will consider proposals in all fields relating to Ethics, including but not limited to: